Skip Ribbon Commands

 The main symptom of ventricular fibrillation is losing consciousness and sudden cardiac arrest.

 Another early sign of symptom is ventricular tachycardia, a very rapid, but regular heartbeat of 100 beats or more a minute occurring in the lower chambers (ventricles) of the heart.
 If ventricular tachycardia is left untreated, it can lead to ventricular fibrillation.
-Patient with ventricular tachycardia may feel palpitations, chest discomfort/pain, shortness of breath or giddiness.;
+Patient with ventricular tachycardia may feel palpitations, chest discomfort/pain, shortness of breath or giddiness.

-When to seek emergency medical care
+When should you seek emergency medical care for ventricular fibrillation?

 Seek immediate medical help if heart palpitations are accompanied by the following symptoms: